kubernetes/enhancements/keps/sig-api-machinery/20191210-consistent-reads-from-cache.md

 ## Motivation

-Intuitively, we expect that serving reads from the watch cache to be more performant and scalable than reading them from etcd, deserializing them, converting them to the desired type and then garbage collecting all the objects that were allocated during the read.
+Serving reads from the watch cache is more performant and scalable than reading them from etcd, deserializing them, converting them to the desired type and then garbage collecting all the objects that were allocated during the read.

-We will need to measure the impact to performance and scalability, but we believe there is a significant opportunity and would like to explore it.
+We will need to measure the impact to performance and scalability, but we have data and experience from prior improvements made by the watch cache that suggests there is significant opportunity here, and we would like to explore it.

 In addition to the general scale and performance opportunity, we also aim to resolve a specific problem.
 The long standing "stale read" issue (https://github.com/kubernetes/kubernetes/issues/59848) is still open because reflectors default to resourceVersion=”0” for their initial list requests.
-If the reflectors instead use a consistent read for their initial list request, they could not "going back in time" when components are restarted, which can curently happen if the initial list request is served from a stale watch cache with data much older than the reflector has previously observed or if the api-server or etcd are partitioned.
+If the reflectors instead use a consistent read for their initial list request, they could not "going back in time" when components are restarted and this issue would be solved.
+"Going back in time" can curently happen if the initial list request is served from a stale watch cache with data much older than the reflector has previously observed or if the api-server or etcd are partitioned.

 We have held off on switching reflectors to using consistent read for the initial list, even though we know it is more correct, due to concerns with the